-I can’t stress it enough: don’t leave the garden bare!
-Since that’s your goal, you’ll need plenty of mulch and compost to get you through the winter.
-If you haven’t started yet, a DIY compost pile is a simple weekend effort that will yield excellent returns.
-Use the soon-to-fall leaves to make mulch.
-By the time the last of the harvest is out of the garden, your compost pile and leaf mulch will be ready and waiting to feed the growing spaces until next year.
+If you haven’t already created one, a DIY compost pile is a simple weekend effort that will yield excellent returns.
+Add organic materials like rotted vegetables, plant scraps, and leaves to create a mulch pile that can eventually become compost.
+By the time the last of the fall harvest is gone from your garden, your compost and mulch will be ready to spread, enhancing the growing spaces ahead of next year's planting season.

 If you have any shrubs, trees, or other perennials in your garden or landscape, now is the time to give them a little TLC.
 Don’t plan on deadheading or fertilizing anything that won’t make it through the cold months ahead—now is not the time to encourage new growth.
 Instead, once the blooms are through, prune the plants back as needed.
 For shrubs and trees that are winter-hardy or still going strong, provide plenty of frequent deep waterings, especially in hot climates.
 The August sun will evaporate any light watering efforts, leaving little moisture to benefit the plant.